Sicilian Stuffed Artichokes

 Fresh artichokes will be a nice green color with firm leaves.
 If the artichokes have dark or dry looking leaves then it is past it’s prime.
 You can still eat it as long as you remove all of the dark outer leaves before cooking it.

-How do you serve artichokes?
+How do you serve Sicilian Stuffed Artichokes?

 These stuffed beauties can be served as an appetizer or as a side.
 They go great with a dipping sauce or dressing, but they don’t need it.
 Artichokes are a tasty accompaniment for chicken, fish, pork or steak.